 The upcoming potential cause of gallstones might leave you reaching for the Germ-X…

-When the gallbladder becomes infected, there is oftentimes inflammation as it is one of the immune system’s go-to responses to infection.
-Naturally, inflammation can mean swelling.
+When the gallbladder becomes infected, inflammation can occur, which can lead to swelling.
 And if this swelling extends towards the cystic duct?
 It can constrict the duct’s entryway, making it harder for bile to pass through.
-The residual bile may harden.
+The residual bile may harden, resulting in gallstones.

-The following potential cause of gallstones?
-It can only affect about 50% of the population…
+The following potential cause of gallstones can only affect about 50 percent of the population…

-Pregnancy also means an increase in progesterone production.
-Now, progesterone can slow down digestive processes.
+Pregnancy also means an increase in progesterone production, and progesterone can slow down digestive processes.
 This slowing down means bile is released less frequently, which therefore increases the odds of bile stagnating and hardening in the gallbladder.

 While pregnancy can only affect about half of all people, the following potential cause of gallstones can affect people of all genders…

 Prolonged stress can affect the rate and frequency at which the gallbladder empties bile.
-Since the gallbladder does not empty completely or empty frequently enough, gallstones have a higher potential of forming.
+Because the gallbladder does not empty completely or empty frequently enough, gallstones have a higher potential of forming.

 What happens when someone has a gallstone?…